Rheinland Pfalz, (Frankenthal to Jockgrim)

 Open from 10:00 to 01:00 every day this pub has one very large room which can cater for up to 220 people with 2 additional side rooms holding another 100.
 There is also a beergarden with seating for up to 400.

-This brewery is in fact owned by the relatively large Bischoff brewery of Winnweiler.
+This brewery was owned by the relatively large Bischoff brewery of Winnweiler.

 Photo of the Brewpub

-The small town of Winnweiler is the setting for the 130 year old relatively large private brewery by the name of Bischoff.
-The brewery can be found at An den Hopfengärten 6, Tel: 06302 9120, Fax: 06302 912120.
-Although there is no brewery tap as such the beers can be tried in town or in a number of other pubs in the region.
-They produce a wide range of beers including Pils, Export, Falkensteiner Weizen, Ur Weiße, Ur Schwarze, Donnersberger and Doppelbock.
-The Donnersberger is a nice ordinary dunkles, if a bit on the thin side and the Doppelbock at 7.5% Alc. although pleasant has a slight shandy like flavour which is not characteristic for this beer style.
+bischof1.jpg - 29.7 K The small town of Winnweiler was the setting for the 130 year old relatively large private brewery by the name of Bischoff.
+The brewery was at An den Hopfengärten 6, Tel: 06302 9120, Fax: 06302 912120.
+Although there was no brewery tap as such the beers could be tried in town or in a number of other pubs in the region.
+They produced a wide range of beers including Pils, Export, Falkensteiner Weizen, Ur Weiße, Ur Schwarze, Donnersberger and Doppelbock.
+The Donnersberger was a nice ordinary dunkles, if a bit on the thin side and the Doppelbock at 7.5% Alc. although pleasant had a slight shandy like flavour which is not characteristic for this beer style.

 The following beers should be available on or around the dates shown: